nestjsx/nestjs-config/README.md

 };
 ```

-> We recommend using a `TYPEORM_` prefix so when running in production environments you're also able to use the same envs for runnning the typeorm cli.
+> We recommend using a `TYPEORM_` prefix so when running in production environments you're also able to use the same envs for running the typeorm cli.
 [More options here](http://typeorm.io/#/using-ormconfig/using-environment-variables)

 ## Custom env file path